pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: D

-Item.
 22. In the first sentence of the text, the word "judge" is synonymous with

 A justice.
 B court.